 The research was conducted in 2011 by doctors from the Cain Foundation Laboratories, Jan & Dan Duncan Neurological Research Institute at Texas Children’s Hospital.
-They examined the lasting impacts of prenatal cannabis exposure (PME) demonstrates that prenatally cannabis-exposed children exhibit cognitive deficits, which implies that maternal cannabis consumption has hindered the proper maturation of the baby’s brain.
+They examined the lasting impacts of prenatal cannabis exposure (PME) demonstrates that prenatally cannabis-exposed children exhibit cognitive deficits, which implies that maternal cannabis consumption has hindered the proper maturation of the baby’s brain(12).

-In another study on PME, with data collected between 1982 and 1985, researchers found a relationship between PME and delinquent behavior(13).
+In another 21011 study on PME, with data collected between 1982 and 1985, researchers found a relationship between PME and delinquent behavior(13).
 The results were published in the Neurotoxicology and Teratology Journal.

 The researchers concluded that an intervention to stop marijuana use during pregnancy would decrease the rates of delinquency in the offspring and may help children with high levels of depressive symptoms or attention deficits.